dhicks6345789/web-console/README.md

 # Web Console
 Provides a simple web interface for command-line applications - quickly publish your Python / Go / Bash / Batch / Powershell / etc script as a basic web app.
 Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap and JQuery).
 Simply runs any command-line based script or executable.

-Cross-platform (written in Go), runs as a self-contained executable complete with embedded web server on Windows, Linux (including Raspberry Pi) and MacOS.
+Cross-platform (written in Go), binaries are available for Windows, Linux (including Raspberry Pi) and MacOS.
 The install process includes optional setup as a service / deamon on each platform (uses [NSSM](https://nssm.cc/) on Windows), plus the installer includes setup for [tunnelto.dev](https://tunnelto.dev/) to provide a secure connection through a firewall and a handy subdomain to point a browser at if needed.

 Coming in verswion 2: Python (Flask) version also available to run on (for instance) [PythonAnywhere](https://www.pythonanywhere.com/).